hnakamur/rustc-deb/src/doc/book/second-edition/src/ch19-04-advanced-types.md

 ```

 What would the type of `guess` be here?
 It'd have to be both an integer and a
 string, and Rust requires that `guess` can only have one type.
-So what
+So what does
 `continue` return?
 Why are we allowed to return a `u32` from one arm in Listing
 19-33 and have another arm that ends with `continue`?